Aberdeen Office 01224 418 700 - Office Details: Aberdeen Insolvency Practitioners

 Going forward, the liquidator would be required to send a statement of receipts and payments throughout the initial 12 months of the liquidation process and then every six months until the company is officially wound-up and there are no other assets to realise.

 Upon the completion of this process, the Registrar of Companies for Scotland will register the company’s liquidation for all to see - and publicise this again in the Edinburgh Gazette.
 Unless the court finds any other reason not to, the company will then be finally dissolved after another three months which is the final curtain for the firm.

 It doesn’t necessarily have to be this way if your company can still prove to be a viable business with strong potential to be profitable once again.
 In this scenario, you would have other options available to you which our experience insolvency practitioners can discuss over the phone or in person.
 But time, in these sensitive circumstances, is truly of the essence – the more time you allow us to intervene, the greater chance of finding a positive outcome for your company.

 Real Business Rescue’s highly experienced team can advise on all matters relating to winding-up petitions, distraint notices and any creditor issues relating to company insolvency in Scotland.
-For further assistance, contact your local Real Business Rescue office – whether that be Aberdeen, Dundee, Edinburgh and Glasgow – and we can arrange a free consultation at your nearest office or at a time and place convenient to you.
+For further assistance, contact your local Real Business Rescue office – whether that be Aberdeen, Dundee, Edinburgh, Glasgow and Inverness – and we can arrange a free consultation at your nearest office or at a time and place convenient to you.
 Alternatively you can dial our director hotline on 0800 644 6080 for immediate advice.